-The films of the 1940s maintained an emphasis on past financial crimes like the 1930s, but tend to focus on the Old West.
-Films from this period do not discuss the current world happenings in the world, but rather gold, oil, stagecoaches, and cowboys.
+The films of the 1940s maintain an emphasis on past financial crimes like the 1930s but tend to focus on the Old West and robberies.
+Films from this period do not discuss the current happenings in the world, such as the war, but rather gold, oil, stagecoaches, and cowboys in the West.
 Perhaps this emphasis provided a type of escapism from the grim events of World War II.

-This theme continues into the 1950s, when illegal betting also becomes an area of focus.
-Characters stand up for what they believe is right, and, even if they end up wrongly accused of a crime, they are often cleared in the end.
+This theme continues into the 1950s, and illegal betting also becomes an area of focus.
+Characters in the 1950s stand up for what they believe is right, even if they end up wrongly accused of a crime, and they are often cleared in the end.

-The 1960s and 1970s were periods with few films focusing on financial regulation, perhaps because this was a time of wealth and strong markets.
-In the 1980s, films again began to discuss financial regulation, but these films tend to be comedies, reflecting a view that financial regulation was not a serious issue.
+The 1960s and 1970s was a period with relatively few films focusing on financial regulation, perhaps because this was a time of wealth and strong markets in American society.
+In the 1980s, films again began to discuss financial regulation, but they tend to be comedies, reflecting a view that the topic was not a serious issue.
 This was followed by a series of much more serious movies about regulation in the 1990s.
-This decade presents the topic as a source of serious problems in the country.
-The most recent films tend to focus on the financial crisis of the 2000s.
-Many of the movies show why the crisis started, whom it affected, and how people dealt with it.
-These films tend to have a negative depiction of corporations, showing how they hurt decent people.
+This decade presents the subject as a source of serious problems in the country, and people who break the rules are caught and punished.
+Moving into the early 2000s, films show people at a financial disadvantage or those facing unfair losses committing "justified," "victimless" crimes against big financial institutions.